 Paul E. Brierley, Director of the Arizona Department of Agriculture, was raised working on his family’s diversified farm.
 After earning a computer science degree, he returned to production agriculture in southeast Arizona.

 He worked with producers across Arizona as Farm Bureau’s Director of Organization for 10 years.
 Then, in 2014 became the founding Executive Director of the University of Arizona’s Yuma Center of Excellence for Desert Agriculture, which he built into a highly effective agricultural research organization.

 On June 26, 2023, Paul took over the reins as Director of the Arizona Department of Agriculture under the appointment of Governor Katie Hobbs.
 He is highly respected and represents the best of our agricultural industry in Arizona, and will no doubt succeed in leading the Department with diligence, respect, and a deep understanding of the work involved.

 Deputy Director of the Department of Agriculture

-Jeff Grant, our new Deputy Director, was born in Kansas, but moved to Arizona in 1967 when he was seven years old.
+Jeff Grant, our Deputy Director, was born in Kansas, but moved to Arizona in 1967 when he was seven years old.
 He graduated from Sunnyslope High School and Arizona State University.
 Jeff married his high school sweetheart Elizabeth.
-They have 3 children—Alex, Jake and Katie.
+They have three (3) children—Alex, Jake and Katie.

 Jeff started his state government career in 1987 when he was hired at the Arizona House of Representatives to staff the Public Institutions Committee.
-He went on to serve as the Special Assistant to the Majority Leader and Chief of Staff for Speaker Mark Killian.
+He went on to serve as the Special Assistant to the Majority Leader and Chief of Staff.

-In 1997, Jeff moved to the Arizona Department of Revenue where he served as Deputy Director to Director Mark Killian.
+In 1997, Jeff moved to the Arizona Department of Revenue where he served as the Deputy Director.